sabarimurugans47/POWERBI/README.md

   </svg>
 </div>

-I'm an aspiring Machine Learning Engineer with a growing passion for Data Visualization and Business Intelligence.
+I'm aiming for Machine Learning Engineer with a growing passion for Data Visualization and Business Intelligence.
 This repository will capture my journey into data storytelling using Power BI — from simple charts to advanced dashboards that integrate with ML insights.

 ---